 Snow Lands Matter

-We have edited some "Snow lands matter" cards such as Arcum's Astrolabe and On thin ice to "Basic lands matter" cards.
-Less confusion on mana bases for new drafters and saves us from supplying snow lands for a few strong cards.
+We have edited some "Snow lands matter" cards, such as Arcum's Astrolabe and On thin ice, to "Basic lands matter" cards.
+This causes less confusion on mana bases for new drafters and saves us from supplying snow lands for a few strong cards.

 Flip or Transform Cards